 This relatively undeveloped island is as untouristy as it gets.
 In fact, it’s home to just a couple hundred thousand residents.
 Without its own airport, it’s tricky to get to, which only helps to filter out the tourists and makes it that much more rewarding when you finally sink your toes into its remote sands.

 Siargao is famed as the surfing capital of the Philippines, with 15 known surfing spots, including the celebrated Cloud Nine.
 Surf schools and rental shops abound, and there are also opportunities for stand-up paddleboarding, snorkeling, and much more.

 Discover the highlights back on land, from mangrove swamps and meandering rivers to dramatic rock formations, cascading waterfalls, and interesting wildlife.
 Don’t miss a visit to the main port town of Dapa.

-14. Malapascua Island Where to Stay
+14. Malapascua Island Find Hotels

 Malapascua is an island in the Visayan Sea that’s known for its excellent snorkeling and scuba diving opportunities – particularly for seeing thresher sharks, pygmy seahorses, blue-ringed octopus, manta rays, and submerged shipwrecks.

 Located just off the coast of Cebu, Malapascua is slowly getting more and more developed, and you’ll often find a local fiesta or event happening on the island.
 An idyllic beach holiday destination, the island offers a great choice of holiday resorts and palm-fringed beaches.